 Source: Hotel Chocolat

-Mother’s Day is a day for all the mothers around the world.
+Mother’s Day is a day for all mothers around the world.
 It’s not a public holiday but you can use it for your email marketing campaign.
 Here is why this email campaign might get tricky.
-Mother’s Day in the US and most of the countries in the world, it happens on the second Sunday in May, which in 2019 is going to be on May 12th, while in the UK.
-Mother’s Day in 2019 will be on Sunday March 31st.
+Mother’s Day in the US and most of the countries in the world happens on the second Sunday in May, which in 2021 is going to be on May 9th, while in the UK.
+Mother’s Day in 2021 will be on Sunday, March 31st.
 This is why you need to plan the dates and your email list in advance.
 Avoid sending a Mother’s Day email to your American subscribers in March.

 Many retail and e-commerce shops offer special promotions on this occasion.
 According to USA Today, average consumer spending for Mother’s Day is $224.
 Mother’s Day shoppers between the ages of 18 and 24 are most likely (62%) to use smartphones to research their purchases and compare prices, so having a responsive email design and website is vital.
 Try using a countdown timer in your emails to increase the sense of urgency.